bradleysigma/tirules/questions.md

 - Does a player lose control of a space station if a neutral ship is placed in its system?
 - Does a player gain control of a space station before combat against neutral units, as they will be the only real player with units there?
 - Can space stations be used to cast votes during the agenda phase?
+- Do space stations ready at the end of the agenda phase?
 - If the "For" affect of _New Constitution_ passes, does the Bastion player have to exhaust Revelation?
 - Say there's a space combat in a system that contains a space station, and the attacker wins, but only has fighters remaining (perhaps because of a _Direct Hit_).
 Does the attacker gain control of the space station before the fighters are removed?
 - Say a situation arises where Arborec has a Letani Warrior on Bellatrix, with another player controlling Tsion Station, but with no ships in the active system.
 If Arborec were to produce a fighter, would they gain control of Tsion Station before that fighter died from lack of capacity?